 First things first – can you describe what Intrinsic Schools does?
 And, can you give us a sense of the history of the company?

-We are a relatively young organization.
-We are a charter school in Chicago, Illinois – what that means is we are publicly funded school, but we operate out of the major school district.
-We serve a primarily low-income population.
+We are a young charter school in Chicago, Illinois.
+What that means is we are publicly-funded school.
+But, we operate out of the major school district.
+Intrinsic Schools serves a primarily low-income population.
 We are authorized by the public school district – there is a lot of reporting that we send to them – but we are independently run and managed.
 We decide what type of curriculum we offer, for instance.

 So, we will serve Grades 7-12, when we get to full enrolment at our first school.
 Last year, we served just Grade 9.
 We had about 200 students last year, this coming year we will have 450, and in the 2015-2016 school year we will have about 900 students.
 Now, we are only talking about our first school here, we plan to have about five schools by 2019.